Last Updated on November 27, 2023

 Among my favorites include the annual market at St-Germain-des-Prés (generally a bit quieter than some of the others) and the Alsace-themed market at Gare de L’est (the Franco-German region where the traditional marché de noel has its origins.

 Meanwhile, holiday lights and shop window displays attract tourists in significant numbers every year.
 Streets I find especially beautiful when illuminated for the season include Place Vendome, Rue St Honoré, and Rue Montorgueil.

 Naturally, many will want to flock to the grands magasins (traditional department stores) to see their always festive and colorful holiday windows and lights.
 Galeries Lafayette and Printemps, both at Metro Havre Caumartin, are seasonal favorites, and perfect for a family excursion.

-At Galeries Lafayette and the adjoining Printemps store on Boulevard Haussmann, the window displays in 2020-2021 run through early January.
+At Galeries Lafayette and the adjoining Printemps store on Boulevard Haussmann, the window displays in 2023-2024 run through early January.
 The festive holiday window scenes are once again complemented by an enormous and opulent Christmas tree jutting up through the old glass cupola in the main hall.
-It was unveiled on November 28th.
+It was unveiled in mid-November.

 As much as I try to resist it, I can’t help but find it beautiful, especially set against the fine details of the hall’s Belle-Epoque architecture.
 Parisians know how to do a grandiose holiday season better than anyone, it would seem.